simonvanderveldt/mqtt-intro/mqtt-intro.md

 - Many individually connected things that don't work together

 !SUB
-MQTT is the perfect "glue" to wire all these disconnected things together
+MQTT is the perfect "glue" to wire all these disconnected things together.

 !SUB
 ## Takeway